GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/receive-payments-play-billing/index.md

 [linked to each other][11].
 - A [Play Store listing][12] with a
 [release on the public, closed testing or internal testing track][13].
-- To [create and configure][14] your app’s products and subscriptions on the Play Store.
+- To [create and configure][14] your app's products and subscriptions on the Play Store.
 - A [Bubblewrap generated project][15] with a working [Digital Asset Links configuration][16].

 ## Request access to the Origin Trial